 C. 30 November

 Have you tried all of these trivia Scottish quiz questions and answers?
 We hope they would give you a lot of interesting information and knowledge about this beautiful country.
-If you want to learn more about different cultures and nations, make sure to check the following Japan trivia quiz or this language quiz.
+If you want to learn more about different cultures and nations, make sure to check the following Japan trivia quiz, quiz about London, or this language quiz.